0 Part Course |

 • Questions

-With over 20 years of training experience in operational resilience in financial services, the operational resilience training leader is well-placed to support you across a range of compliance-related topics.
-He is a former Head of Education for HSBC covering the UK and Europe, responsible for regulatory and financial crime-related compliance learning.
+As a former Head of Education for HSBC covering the UK and Europe, he is responsible for regulatory and financial crime-related compliance learning.
 His time at HSBC was during intense scrutiny from regulators and government functions during the bank’s Deferred Prosecution Agreement.

-Alongside expert delivery of Redcliffe’s operational resilience course, other roles include leading the Monitoring and Operational Resilience Scenario Testing programme for a UK Wealth Manager, and Senior Vice President responsible for Global Risk & Compliance training at a US-based bank.
-He also worked in the Operational Resilience Insurance Firms division at the Financial Conduct Authority (in the Financial Services Authority (FSA) days) where he was the divisional expert for the rules and outcomes required under the Training & Competence handbook.
+Our specialist has a wealth of practical experience, including leading the Monitoring and Operational Resilience Scenario Testing programme for a UK Wealth Manager.
+He was Senior Vice President responsible for Global Risk & Compliance training at a US-based bank and also worked in the Operational Resilience Insurance Firms division at the Financial Conduct Authority; back in the Financial Services Authority (FSA) days.
+Here, our trainer was the divisional expert for the rules and outcomes required under the Training & Competence handbook.

-He is a former member of the Investment Management Association Training & Education Committee and won the Thomson Reuters award for “Most Effective Compliance Training at a Regulated Firm” in 2010.
+He is a former Investment Management Association Training & Education Committee member and won the Thomson Reuters award for “Most Effective Compliance Training at a Regulated Firm” in 2010.

-• Recognise the milestones and timelines to full compliance.
+• Sessions teach you how to recognise milestones and timelines for full compliance.

-• Consider the factors you should promote to build an inclusive operational resilience framework FCA that staff can buy into.
+• We’ll consider the factors you should promote to build an inclusive operational resilience framework FCA that staff can buy into.

 • Provide a foundation for your in-house strategies.